mehhhhhhhhhhhhhhh/opentofu-templating/README.md

 Clone [`lib/terraform-templating`](lib/terraform-templating) somewhere.

-Create a symlink (in this example, called `plan`) to the [`plan-standalone`](lib/terraform-templating/plan-standalone) script in that directory, from your Terraform directory.
+Create a symlink (in this example, called `plan`) to the [`plan-standalone`](lib/terraform-templating/plan-standalone) script in that directory, from your OpenTofu project directory.

-Use this `./plan` link instead of directly calling Terraform, and a `work/` subdirectory will be created with the evaluated template results, and links to all your other original files.
-Then, terraform will be called in that directory instead of your original directory.
+Use this `./plan` link instead of directly calling `tofu`, and a `work/` subdirectory will be created with the evaluated template results, and links to all your other original files.
+Then, `tofu` will be called in that directory instead of your original directory.

-To **test template evaluation without calling Terraform**, just call `./plan -t` and the `work/` directory will be created without calling any command.
+To **test template evaluation without calling OpenTofu**, just call `./plan -t` and the `work/` directory will be created without calling any command.

-Just `./plan` by default will run `terraform plan -out result.plan | tee result.planning`.
+Just `./plan` by default will run `tofu plan -out result.plan | tee result.planning`.
 Both of these files will end up in the `work/` directory.

-Then, `./plan -- apply result.plan` will pick up that `result.plan` file, since it also calls Terraform from that same `work/` directory.
+Then, `./plan -- apply result.plan` will pick up that `result.plan` file, since it also calls OpenTofu from that same `work/` directory.

 The `result.planning` file is sometimes useful if you want to review the results of the plan later, or compare them with other results.

-You can run any other Terraform command within the `work/` directory in the same way, by passing it to `./plan` instead of `apply`:
+You can run any other OpenTofu command within the `work/` directory in the same way, by passing it to `./plan` instead of `apply`:

 * `./plan -- workspace new potato`
 * `./plan -- import aws_instance.thing i-0123456789`